slamidtfyn/Global-Azure-Bootcamp-2019-Odense/README.md

 ## 2. Upload website to the newly created web app using VS Code

+1. Open your terminal in VS code and type `dotnet publish` - you need to be in the website folder for this to work.
-1. In VS Code open your Azure Pane to the left and under "App Services" click the fancy "Deploy to Web App" and follow the guide.
+2. Open your Azure Pane to the left and under "App Services" click the fancy "Deploy to Web App" and follow the guide.
+When you're selecting what to deploy, browse to this folder: `..Global-Azure-Bootcamp-2019-Odense/GacBootcampWebsite/bin/Debug/netcoreapp2.1/publish/`
-2. When it's done publishing your website, VS Code will give you a direct url for your website.
+3. When it's done publishing your website, VS Code will give you a direct url for your website.
-3. Profit
+4. Profit

 ## 3. Upload website to the newly created web app using Visual Studio

+1. Right click your solution, click `Publish` and follow the guide.

+You're now ready to extend your newly created website!

+# Where do i find the exercises?

+We've created a branch and (perhaps?) a pull request (pr) for each exercise there is.
+You can either click the pr and see the documentation for the task or browse the branches itself.

+If there's no pr for a branch the documentation is in the menu point for your exercise.

+For example - you want to work on KeyVault.
+You select the pr named `Implement KeyVault for accessing the secret on the page` and follow the instructions on how to create a KeyVault.
+Then you can see what you need to implement for your site in the givin pr under `Files changed`

+## What exercises can i work on?

+You can extend your site with the following tecnhologies:
+* Application Insights
+* Azure Functions
+* KeyVault
+* Storage
+* Database
+* ServiceBus + Azure Functions

+# HELP

+If you need any help just raise your hand or yell, and a super competent "instructor" will help you. :)

+Enjoy